-In its defense, the previous government argued that it was extremely active in reforming education at all levels.
-The former as well as the current red-green government have expressed strong financial commitments to education.
+In its defense, the previous non-socialist government argued that it was extremely active in reforming education at all levels.
+The former government as well as the current red-green government have shown strong financial commitments to education.
 To improve the "fit" between education and the labor market, the current government announced to open alternative education programs that provide an avenue of learning other than to prepare for university studies.
 There are also plans, as mentioned earlier, to develop apprenticeship programs, which have proven successful in other countries like Germany.
 Finally, the previous government was committed to strengthening the competence and professionalization of teachers by, for example, reforming the university programs and introducing certification for teachers.
-The newly elected government intends to raise teachers' salaries and also to increase the number of the staff present in the school environment.
-However, due to the stalemate in parliament in December 2014, it remains to be seen if the red-green government will be confirmed in the extraordinary election in March 2015.
+The newly elected government intends to raise teachers' salaries and also to increase the number of the staff present in schools.
+However, due to the current stalemate in parliament, it remains to be seen if the red-green government will be successful in reaching these ambitious goals.